sci-42ver/SDF_exercise_solution/chapter_5/5_7_python_precedence_QA_unasked.md

+What is "Binding or parenthesized expression" in Python?

+---

 This is from [operator precedence doc][1]:
 > (expressions...), [expressions...], {key: value...}, {expressions...} Binding or parenthesized expression, list display, dictionary display, set display